dragon2202/ReactForum/README.md

-# React Forum
+# Getting Started with Create React App
-This project was made with React as the Front End.
-Apollo/Koa connecting to a MySQL for the backend.
-This is a forum like Reddit, where you can join a community and create/edit posts.

-This project is being worked on.

-Email me at tcalvin9@gmail.com for any questions
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: